 Please help us further our mission for clean water on the Kona Coast.
 Your support enables us to meet our goals to improve the quality of our nearshore waters.

 Kona Coast Waterkeeper is a member of Waterkeeper Alliance.
-Under the direction of Board President, Robert F. Kennedy Jr., Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates in over 40 countries.
-Our collective mission is fishable, swimmable, drinkable waters.
+Waterkeeper Alliance is a global movement to protect water resources, currently uniting more than 350 Waterkeeper Organizations and Affiliates in over 47 countries.
+Under the local leadership of Kona Coast Waterkeeper Dr. Rick Bennett, our collective mission is fishable, swimmable, drinkable and reusable waters.
 The organization is committed to finding solutions to reduce land-based pollutants and improve water quality.